guidoism/escape/proposal_002.md

 tabs as column delimeters and that while it got the type of the first column correct the second column is supposed to be a currency.
 I like being able to build up the **DAG** of equations and see how the data change as I tweak it.
-I like the ability to experiment.
+I like the ability to experiment and make something before I know exactly what the model is going to be.

 What I don't like is that I don't get the benefits of source control and that some types of calculations don't work well in the